agile-ts/documentation/docs/quick_start/React.md

 slug: /quick-start/react
 ---

 Welcome to the React quick start guide.
 This tutorial will introduce you to AgileTs and teach you how to use its basic classes in React.
 By the time you finish this guide, you should be able to start building your own AgileTs applications.
 **We recommend proceeding from top to bottom because some sections build on each other.**

 ## 🔽 Installation

 Let's start with the installation guide.
-If you haven't planned to install AgileTs yet, you can skip this section, and jump straight into the '[Create first State](#-create-first-state)' Guide.
+If you haven't planned to install AgileTs yet, you can skip this section and jump straight into the '[Create first State](#-create-first-state)' guide.

 In order to use AgileTs in a React Environment, we need to install two packages.
 - [`@agile-ts/core`](#-agile-tscore)